planetlabs/training-workshop/PlanetCLI/how-to-ql.md

 ```bash
 planet -v orders download cd79dfb4-7139-4a33-a096-9848c5bc80a8 --dest esa-demo-orders --quiet
 ```
+All of the previous steps can be streamlined and automated using a Python script, whihc allows for more scalability and less human interaction.

 Now, we can visualise our QL on QGIS or any other GIS software.

 <img align="center" alt="" src="imgs/qgis-repro.png" />